QuiTrat/Manufacture-defect/README.md

 - Defects on surface of products are highly detected by manual testing

-- Manual testing is detected most of defects, the next is visual inspecion
+- Manual testing is detected most of defects, the next is visual inspection